atomicules/snose/README.md

 I could do with making this also list what is currently being synchronised based on the index.
 To make this most useful I suggest including the name of the file as a comment in the first line of the file.

+###Blow - Rollback to the previous version of a note

+(Yeah, the command names are getting a bit rubbish now)

+Rolls back a note both locally and remotely to the previous version.

+    python snose.py --username=<me@email.com> --password=<mypassword> --blow=<key>

+The `blow` command requires Simplenote.py to be at [this commit](https://github.com/mrtazz/simplenote.py/commit/50e3de947b70fa5d9a7faee004ae20b169a1547d) at least.

 ##How it works

 It's really quite simple (after all, I've done it), basically it creates a `.snose` file in the current directory that is json formatted.
 This is basically a Python dictionary that maps a filename (from the current directory) to a simplenote note (via the key) and also includes other simplenote data such as the modification date, version number and sync number (so it can figure out how to sync).